Search

 Satellite image of forest –source

-Satellites provide a top view of vast forested regions and capture images at regular intervals.
+Satellites provide a top view of vast forested regions and regularly capture images.
 These images combined with Computer Vision (CV) can help with:

 • Tracking Deforestation: AI models can automatically detect changes in forest cover over time from satellite images.
 This provides statistical information that helps with informed decision-making in identifying areas where deforestation is happening and assists with creating effective strategies for conservation efforts.

-• Map Forest Types and Biodiversity: By analyzing the spectral signatures of different tree species, CV applications can create detailed maps of forest composition and biodiversity.
+• Map Forest Types and Biodiversity: By analyzing the spectral signatures of different tree species, computer vision applications can create detailed maps of forest composition and biodiversity.

 satellite images of crops